fierc3/reshade-memory-addon/README.md

 * 🧪 A C# client app (`CSharpExampleClient`) that sends values via `MemoryMappedFile`
 * 🎨 A test shader (`RedAlpha.fx`) that reads a float uniform `mem_Alpha` to blend a red tint

-Together, they enable external applications to dynamically change shader values — e.g., for simulating eye strain, ambient interaction, and biofeedback, among others.
+Together, they enable external applications to dynamically change shader values.

 ---